6 Restaurant Trends for 2019

 For the fourth year in a row, the industry experts over at Whole Foods, now owned by Amazon, shared their thoughts on which items will be popular on the shelves.
 They’re seeing consumers flock toward plant-based snacks, sea greens, and a trendy term called Phat Fats.

 Meanwhile, the San Francisco–based consulting firm af&co. is pointing to faux-meat as one of 2019’s winners in its 11th annual report.
 Waste-conscious menus make a return to both lists, as the industry continues to come up with ways to, for example, turn leftover pasta into straws.

 Check out the restaurant trends to come in 2019:

 The good folks over at Whole Foods have noticed an increasing interest in plant-based foods over the last couple of years.
 And we’ve seen this in restaurants, with menus boasting plant-based chicken and beef, for example.
 But Whole Foods is thinking ahead to plant-based snacking and is looking to add savory umami flavors to the mix.
 Think jerky, bacon, pork rinds, and even frozen foods with avocado, hummus, and coconut water bases.

-Plastic straws are a hot topic right now.
-Seattle and Chicago have banned plastic straws, while California has set restrictions for restaurants.
+Plastic straws are a hot topic right now, with many urging the government to ban them altogether.
 One company is already thinking about the future of straws.
 Pastra Straws is a company that’s creating sustainable straws out of pasta.
 When it comes to waste reduction, according to af&co., the industry is experimenting with ways to give leftovers and ugly ingredients a reusable makeover.